 If you happen to get your hands on a bunch of peaches and you want to make more than one pie, you can make the pie, freeze it and bake it later in the summer or even save it (if you have a really good freezer) for chillier weather, when you are desperate to remember the taste of summer.

 The texture of your Pâte à choux will depend on what liquid you use.
-In culinary school we used whole milk, skim milk and water to compare what the fat and sugars of the milk would do to the dough.
+In culinary school, we used whole milk, skim milk, and water to compare what the fat and sugars of the milk would do to the dough.
 I prefer the taste of the whole milk, but the crisp texture of the water, so the skim milk is a good compromise.
 You can do the same experiment and determine which you prefer.
+You can also use wheat flour or a gluten-free all-purpose flour mix.
+If you go GF, you’ll need more eggs in the mix, which I note in the recipe.